MakeSchool-Tutorials/web-7-react-redux-passwords-app/P05-Flux-Pattern/content.md

 console.log(state === newState); // false
 ```

-Variables that hold an Object or an Array hold a reference to that
+Variables assigned an Object or an Array hold a *reference* to that
 Object or Array.
-In other words the value stored is the address
-of the Array or Object you assigned to the variable.

-This examples why changing the value of newState in example 2
-changes the value of state.

-The same is true for the Array examples.
+In example 5 both arrays hold the same value but they are
+not equal!
+Each array references a different Array!

 In example 5, we can see that creating two different Arrays
 creates two different references, that are not equivalent,